Egg Drop: Plot

 Meanwhile, Cam (Eric Stonestreet) and Mitch (Jesse Tyler Ferguson) welcome at their home a potential birth mother named Lindsay (Zoe Jarman).
 Lindsay seems impressed with the two of them, especially when she discovers that Cam is a musician.
 She asks them to sing something for her and the baby and when they do Lindsay makes a comment about Mitch being a better singer than Cam, as well as agreeing to let Mitch and Cam become the fathers of her baby.
 Offended by the singing comment, Cam later tries to prove that he is a good singer by singing "If You Leave Me Now".
 After the song ends, however, Lindsay changes her mind about the baby, deciding to keep it.

 Manny and Luke, with the help of Jay and Claire respectively, have their projects finished.
 The competitive spirits of Jay and Claire, though, lead them at the school to test the projects.
-Both projects are successful but Claire and Jay want to drop them from higher, frustrated that neither of them "wun".
+Both projects are successful but Claire and Jay want to drop them from higher, frustrated that neither of them "won".

 Manny and Luke worry that leaving them alone will make them realize how they manipulated them to make the projects for them.
 Claire, seeing the boys nervous, believes that they are nervous because they wanted to do the projects on their own and they took the joy from them.
 Jay agrees with her and they try to apologize to the kids.
 Before they get the chance to say anything, Manny tells them about how they manipulated them and instead of apologizing, they tell them that they will do the project from the beginning totally on their own this time.